NoamGalinsky/ss_ariel/README.md

 - `clean` – Removes compiled files.
 - `Main_with_input1` – Runs main with `input1.txt`.
 - `Main_with_input2` – Runs main with `input2.txt`.

-## AI
-i am using AI to edit the readme file and make him more comfortable for reading. you can see the first version in the first commit in project 1.